group-nn-at-icmab-csic/WorMe/README.md

 For code contributions, please fork the `main` branch, push your changes to your fork and create a pull request.

 Please feel free to create an issue if you have any questions or comments.
-Developers can be contacted at  (Josep Llobet)
+Developers can be contacted at alaromaine@icmab.es (Anna Laromaine).

 ----------------------------------------------------------------
 ## Files